VisTrails/VisTrails/doc/usersguide/getting_started.rst

 **Explore** This option allows you to select one or more parameter(s) for which a set of values is created.
 The workflow is then executed once for each value in the set and displayed in the spreadsheet for comparison purposes.
 See Chapter :ref:`chap-paramexploration`.

-**Provenance** The ``Provenance`` mode shows the user a given VisTrail's execution history.
+**Provenance** The ``Provenance`` mode shows the user a given vistrail's execution history.
 When a particular execution is selected, its pipeline view with modules colored according to its associated execution result is shown.
 See Chapter :ref:`chap-provenance_browser`.

-**Mashup** :ref:`chap-mashups`
+**Mashup** The ``Mashup`` mode allows you to create a small application that allows you to explore different values for a selected set of parameters.
+See Chapter :ref:`chap-mashups` for more information.

 **Execute** ``Execute`` will either execute the current pipeline when the ``Pipeline``, ``History``, or ``Provenance`` views are selected, or perform the search or exploration when in ``Search`` or ``Exploration`` mode.
 This button is disabled for ``Mashup`` mode, or when there is not a current workflow to execute.